DGSI-UPC/Subtitle-Generator/README.md

 *   **Implement Progress Bar:** Show upload and processing progress to the user.
 *   **Improve Error Handling:** Provide more informative error messages to the user.
 *   **Add Support for Subtitle Formats (SRT, VTT):** Allow users to download the transcription in common subtitle formats.
-*   **Explore Speaker Diarization:** Integrate a library like `pyannote.audio` to add speaker labels to the transcription.
 *   **Dockerization:** Create a Dockerfile to simplify deployment.